metalwarrior665/actor-charge-manager-poc/README.md

 - Pushes metadata about each event to an unnamed metadata dataset

 ## Non-features
 This example doesn't show how to implement a solution for the whole Crawlee crawler.
-In that case, you should pass `chargingManager` around in context and use `await crawler.teardown()` once the charging manager returns `eventChargeLimitReached` true (or if you cannot squeeze more events into `chargingManager.eventChargeCountTillLimit(eventId)`)
+In that case, just use the standalone `ChargingManager` or `pushDataPPEAware` to push data and charge in one call and use `await crawler.teardown()` once the charging manager returns `eventChargeLimitReached` true (or if you cannot squeeze more events into `chargingManager.eventChargeCountTillLimit(eventId)`)

 ## Example run
 Example run with priced events: https://console.apify.com/view/runs/WxEqtS7CQee4biw4S.
 See also generated [metadata dataset](https://api.apify.com/v2/datasets/cCPTz0xmsqXpeAWQl/items?clean=true&format=html&limit=1000)